-- 9. When the analysis of the GeneMapperID project is completed the project file should be exported to the appropriate folder on the Forensic Biology network.
+9. When the analysis of the GeneMapperID project is completed the project file should be exported to the appropriate folder on the Forensic Biology network.
 To export the project: highlight the project in the Projects tab in GeneMapper Manager and click the Export button.
 Browse for the appropriate folder on the network (Forensic Biology on FB server (H:)>GeneMapper ID Projects>Analysts folder) and save the exported project using the Project name.
-Use of analysts initials at the start of the file name will be useful in locating projects as the number of files increases and is highly recommended [e.g. inits(XX-XXXXXXX;etc)]. - 10.
-The original project should be deleted from the GeneMapperID database once the project is exported.
+Use of analysts initials at the start of the file name will be useful in locating projects as the number of files increases and is highly recommended $[e.g.\ inits(XX-XXXXXX;etc)]$.

+- 10. The original project should be deleted from the GeneMapperID database once the project is exported.
 To delete the original project: highlight the project in the Projects tab in GeneMapper Manager and click the Delete button.
 Prior to deleting the project it is recommended to check that the file was exported to the appropriate folder. - 11.
 To view exported GeneMapperID projects.
 Open GeneMapper Manager and from the Projects tab click Import.
 Browse to Forensic Biology on FB server (H:) > GeneMapper ID Projects and select the desired project.
 Click OK.
 The project will have been imported to the GeneMapperID database and can be opened as usual.
 When the imported project is no longer needed it should be deleted from the database (see step 10.).

-AmpFISTR IdentifilerTM PCR Amplification Kit User's Manual AmpFISTR YfilerTM PCR Amplification Kit User's Manual AmpFISTR MinifilerTM PCR Amplification Kit User's Manual PowerPlex®Y Amplification Kit User's Manual GeneMapperTM ID Software version 3.1 User Manual.
+AmpFISTR Identifiler PlusTM PCR Amplification Kit User's Manual AmpFISTR Identifiler DirectTM PCR Amplification Kit User's Manual AmpFISTR YfilerTM PCR Amplification Kit User's Manual AmpFISTR MinifilerTM PCR Amplification Kit User's Manual PowerPlex®Y Amplification Kit User's Manual GeneMapperTM ID Software version 3.1 User Manual.
 GeneMapperTM ID Software Tutorial.